 Parrish is a medium-sized town located in the state of Florida.
 With a population of 27,381 people and five constituent neighborhoods, Parrish is the 121st largest community in Florida.
 There's nothing like the smell of a brand new house, and in Parrish, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Parrish, and putting down their money on brand new construction.
 Parrish’s real estate is, on average, some of the newest in the nation.
 Parrish does seem to be experiencing an influx of affluent people, because the median household income is $94,798.00.

 Also of interest is that Parrish has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Parrish telecommute to their jobs.
-Overall, about 11.91% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.20% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Parrish is a somewhat ethnically-diverse town.
 The people who call Parrish home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Parrish residents report their race to be White, followed by Asian.
-Parrish also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.91% of the town’s residents.
-Important ancestries of people in Parrish include German, English, Irish, Italian, and French.
+The greatest number of Parrish residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Parrish include German, English, Irish, Italian, and Polish.

 The most common language spoken in Parrish is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and French.